jwiegley/use-package/README.md

 ```

 This loads in the package `foo`, but only if `foo` is available on your
 system.
 If not, a warning is logged to the `*Messages*` buffer.
-If it
-succeeds, a message about `"Loading foo"` is logged, along with the time it
-took to load, if it took over 0.1s.

 Use the `:init` keyword to execute code before a package is loaded.
 It
-accepts one or more forms, up until the next keyword:
+accepts one or more forms, up to the next keyword:

 ``` elisp
 (use-package foo